hapax/hapax.github.io/assets/chuzenji.md

 variables will raise the dead.
 Loss is loss is loss.
 Non-equilibrium processes have no say in the matter.
-But if England is correct, life is the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+But if England is correct, life is the genius of ruin, exemplified by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />